 - Segment it, when you can.
 The one thing that will kill you is taking phone calls from free users.
 So probably, don’t expose phone support to folks that don’t pay anything.
 But expose it to everyone that has a paid seat (everyone), and everyone that might buy.

 - It works itself out with customer success.
 Once your engine is running, this works itself out with customer success.
-Because the customers than know their CSM, will just reach out directly to their CSM.
+Because the customers that know their CSM will just reach out directly to their CSM.
 So the burdens here aren’t as great as you think.
-The larger the customer, the most CSM dedication they’ll get.
+The larger the customer, the more CSM dedication they’ll get.

 They don’t want to pick up the phone.
 That makes sense.